aphamtv/G5_ResearchPreneurs/README.md

 2. Collect data on the competitors' Twitter activity.
 3. Analyze the data to identify common topics.
 4. Analyze the performance of these topics.
-4. Use the information to inform RP's content strategy.
+4. Use the information to help ResearchPreneurs create engaging and relevant content.